'Revenge travel': Because home is not where the heart is after months of lockdown | Science-Environment

 Both Giri and his wife are partially vaccinated.
 His 'revenge' is sweet news for the bleeding hospitality industry.

-Budget-friendly hostel chain GoStops, multi-hospitality chain OYO, and Airbnb, the online marketplace for arranging or offering lodgings, are among the companies that witnessed a major spike in the number of inquiries and bookings made in June.
+Budget-friendly hostel chain goSTOPS, multi-hospitality chain OYO and Airbnb, the online marketplace for arranging or offering lodgings, are among the companies that witnessed a major spike in the number of enquiries and bookings made in June.

+''With different states starting the unlock procedure and beginning to ease Covid restrictions, we have seen a significant surge in enquiry and booking from both metros and mini metro cities.
+What has also fuelled the sentiment of travellers is the vaccination rate going up and infection rate taking a nosedive,'' said Agarwal.
 According to travel tech startup RateGain findings, New Delhi (2,943), Pune (2,113), Hyderabad (1,969), Bangalore (1,516), and Chennai (1,516) are the top five destinations with the most rooms booked from June 7-20. ''Leisure cities are taking slightly longer to bounce back.
 However, they are showing significant potential for the coming weeks.
-Leisure hotspots like Jaipur, Visakhapatnam, and Agra are already seeing positive signs of travel coming back.
-We're noticing increasing interest for hill stations within driving distance from mainstream cities... (stations) like Manali, Lonavala, Nainital, Shimla, Mysore…,'' said Yatish Jain, OYO vice president, and chief growth officer.
+Leisure hotspots like Jaipur, Visakhapatnam and Agra are already seeing positive signs of travel coming back.
+We're noticing increasing interest for hill stations within driving distance from mainstream cities... (stations) like Manali, Lonavala, Nainital, Shimla, Mysore… ,'' said Yatish Jain, OYO vice president and chief growth officer.
 Hotels and resorts are riding high on the revenge travel trend too.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)